On Specifying for Trustworthiness: Intellectual Challenges for the Autonomous Systems Community

-In the context of trustworthy ASs, emerging ASs regulations could be used to drive the socio-technical analysis of explainability.
-A particular emphasis would have to be on the autonomy and the hand-over between systems and humans that characterise trustworthy ASs.
+In the context of trustworthy AS, emerging AS regulations could be used to drive the socio-technical analysis of explainability.
+A particular emphasis would have to be on the autonomy and the hand-over between systems and humans that characterise trustworthy AS.
 The audience of explanations will also be critical, from users and consumers to businesses, organisations and regulators.
-Finally, considerations for post-mortem explanations, in case of crash or disaster situations involving ASs, should lead to adequate architectural design for explainability.
+Finally, considerations for post-mortem explanations, in case of crash or disaster situations involving AS, should lead to adequate architectural design for explainability. \begin{enumerate}[leftmargin=0.5cm] \item \textbf{How to evolve specifications?} \end{enumerate} Every typical AS undergoes changes over its lifetime that require going beyond an initially specified spectrum of operation --- despite the observation that this spectrum is typically quite large for AS in the first place.
+The evolution of trustworthy AS may concern changes of the requirements of their functional or non-functional properties, changes of the environment that the AS operate in, and changes in the trust of users and third parties towards the AS.

+Initial specifications of the AS may no longer reflect the desired properties of the system or they may fail to accurately represent its environment.
+The evolution of specifications presents challenges in balancing the autonomy of the system.

+While any non-trivial system requires evolution and maintenance~\cite{Mens08}, some challenges are exacerbated for trustworthy AS.
+As an example, observed changes in trust towards the AS might require changes to behaviour specifications, even if the AS operations are perfectly safe.
+Conversely, required changes to specifications might have negative impacts on future trust towards the AS.
+New methods will be required to efficiently deal with the various dimensions of trust in evolution of specifications.